Please read all requirements carefully. In the online application you will be asked to upload proof of all mentioned requirements.

 Applicants are expected to hold a Bachelor‘s or Master‘s degree in Economics, or to have taken economics as a major subject.
-Students must have completed courses in: Econometrics or extended quantitative methods, Microeconomics and Macroeconomics, all at intermediate level.
-It is expected that students have a solid background in Mathematics.
+Students must have proven knowledge of the following topics at an intermediate level:

 Please note that a Bachelor's degree from a university of applied sciences and a Fachhochschule (Germany) will not be taken into consideration.
-Specific entry requirements apply to Chinese students and African students.
+Specific entry requirements apply to students with an African, Chinese, or Indian Bachelor's degree.

 In the event that your previous education does not fulfill this programme’s requirements, you may wish to consider applying for a master-qualifying programme at the Cambridge Education Group.